KxSystems/docs-v1/docs/about/sg/characters.md

 -   <i class="fa fa-windows"></i> Windows allows many characters to be typed as ASCII codes from the numeric keyboard, eg Alt+0215 for ×.
 (See the [W3C list of HTML character entity references](http://www.w3.org/TR/html401/sgml/entities.html#h-24.2) for codes.)
 -   <i class="fa fa-apple"></i> Mac OS X provides a graphical palette of Unicode characters.

-If a character proves particularly difficult to source (for example, the romaji O-micron) try using its character entity, displaying the result in a browser, then copying and pasting the character from the browser back into the source.
-(A good idea in such cases to leave the character entity embedded as a comment.)
+If a character proves particularly difficult to source (for example, the romaji O-micron), try using its character entity, displaying the result in a browser, then copying and pasting the character from the browser back into the source.
+(It is a good idea in such cases to leave the character entity embedded as a comment.)

-Use real **ellipses** (…) because three periods can be broken across lines or pages.
+Use **real ellipses** (…) because three periods can be broken across lines or pages.

 -   <i class="fa fa-windows"></i> In Windows Alt+0133 on the numeric keypad
 -   <i class="fa fa-apple"></i> On Mac, Opt+;